PrinceNiyonshuti/itinerary-tracker/README.md

 - the coding style is used was line coding and error control and the standard of using safe ,secure and portable codes

-# 4. Your source code files plus the final (e.g. compiled) result that can be opened directly in a browser
+# 4. Your source code files plus the final

 [Link To Repository](https://github.com/PrinceNiyonshuti/itinerary-tracker.git)
 [Link To Deployed App](https://itinerary-v3.netlify.app/)